telekom-mms/ansible-collection-icinga-director/docs/icinga_dependency_apply.rst

     Requires the Python library \ `gssapi <https://github.com/pythongssapi/python-gssapi>`__ to be installed.

-    Credentials for GSSAPI can be specified with :emphasis:`url\_username`\ /\ :emphasis:`url\_password` or with the GSSAPI env var :literal:`KRB5CCNAME` that specified a custom Kerberos credential cache.
+    Credentials for GSSAPI can be specified with :literal:`url\_username`\ /\ :literal:`url\_password` or with the GSSAPI env var :envvar:`KRB5CCNAME` that specified a custom Kerberos credential cache.

-    NTLM authentication is :literal:`not` supported even if the GSSAPI mech for NTLM has been installed.
+    NTLM authentication is :strong:`not` supported even if the GSSAPI mech for NTLM has been installed.

   api_timeout (optional, int, 10)